1971 Ibrox disaster: Litigation

-In the case of Charles Dougan and a further 60 cases brought by relatives of the dead, Rangers F.C. did not dispute the findings of Sheriff Irvine Smith and instead merely disputed the calculation of the damages as can be seen from the appeal judgement of the Sheriff Principal.
+In the case of Charles Dougan and a further 60 cases brought by relatives of the dead, Rangers did not dispute the findings of Sheriff Irvine Smith and instead merely disputed the calculation of the damages, as can be seen from the appeal judgement of the Sheriff Principal.
 In his book, Irvine Smith states that almost 40 years after his decision, he was viewed with disapproval by some Rangers-supporting friends, who accused him of "disloyalty".

 Legacy

 For some years after the 1971 disaster, there was only a small plaque at the corner of the ground where it happened.
-However, in 1995, Rangers announced plans to commemorate the 66 fans killed in the 1971 disaster.
+However, in 1995, Rangers announced plans to commemorate the 66 fans killed in the disaster.
 On 2 January 2001, the 30th anniversary of the tragedy, a larger monument was unveiled at the corner of the Bill Struth Main Stand and the Copland Road Stand.
 The monument contains blue plaques displaying the names of each person killed in all three incidents.
-A statue of John Greig, the Rangers captain at the time of the 1971 disaster, stands atop the monument.
+A statue of John Greig, the Rangers captain at the time of the 1971 disaster, stands on top of the monument.

 In 2011, the 40th anniversary of the disaster was commemorated before the Old Firm game on 2 January 2011 when a one-minute silence was observed before the game.
-Both teams wore black armbands as a sign of respect and were led out by John Greig and Billy McNeill – the respective club captains at the time of the disaster (although Billy McNeill had not played due to injury).
+Both teams wore black armbands as a sign of respect and were led out by John Greig and Billy McNeill, the respective club captains at the time of the disaster (although McNeill had not played due to injury).